-Our latest Crypto Index Tracker revealed our DeFi Index was leading gains as crypto markets started to stabilise.
-The total value locked (TVL) in DeFi across all protocols is currently around $77bn – down 17% over the past 14 days.
-However, all chains in the top 5 by TVL are up in terms of their TVL on the week (Charts 16 and 17).
-Ethereum TVL is up 7%.
+Our latest Crypto Index Tracker revealed our DeFi Index is leading losses.
+It is down 8%.
+The total value locked (TVL) in DeFi across all protocols is currently around $88bn – down 20% over the past 14 days.

 We have introduced a framework for understanding the flow and microstructure dynamics of ethereum markets.
 The seven key metrics are:

-- Institutional demand: ETF outflows return.
-Bearish ethereum.
+- Institutional demand: outflows meet inflows for ethereum ETFs.
+Neutral ethereum.